Veincentre logo

 Leg ulcers do present early signs that may not be recognised by many.
 The skin of the lower leg can become discoloured and turn into a brown patch, usually on the inside of the area.
 If left untreated this can turn to a dark brown patch and eventually become ulcerated.

-In most cases, after the ulcer has healed post-EVLA, it will not be necessary to wear compression stockings, which means that you can get on with normal life.
+In most cases, after the ulcer has healed post-EVLA, it will not be necessary to wear compression stockings, which means that you can get on with your normal life.

 Treatment